saltyzuo/bloxd/apicode.md

     "Diamond Sword", // use this hit another entity bodyPartHit = undefined, // that maybe not me to explain attackDir = undefined,
-    showCritParticles = false,  // commonly ,hit entity have a particle , but there white false reduceVerticalKbVelocity = true,
+    showCritParticles = false,  // commonly ,hit entity have a particle , but there write false reduceVerticalKbVelocity = true,
     horizontalKbMultiplier = 1,
     verticalKbMultiplier = 1,